cskitty/cskitty.github.io/_posts/2020-04-09-post-python-tutorial-3.md

   - Turtle
 ---

-## Python Tutorial - Lesson 3 : Turtle
+## Python for Beginner Lesson 3: Turtle

  In this tutorial we will learn how to draw a graph using Python Turtle library.